 Vegetation data collection

 I censused vegetation communities in summer of 2015.
 Each tree and shrub was identified to species or genus (Dirr, 2009, 1997; Sibley and others, 2009).
-Trees with DBH < 4" were considered saplings and not included in analysis.
-This cutoff includes all “significant” trees in Redmond and Bellevue’s zoning codes (greater than 6" or 8" DBH).
-Following Daniels and Kirkpatrick (2006), I grouped conifers under 2 m into a broad class of dwarf conifer species.
-10 individual trees (0.506%) and 14 shrubs (0.174%) could not be identified ; these were given a unique identifier code for multivariate community analysis.
+Trees with DBH < 4" were excluded.
+All “significant” trees in Redmond and Bellevue’s zoning codes are greater than 6" or 8" DBH, respectively.
+Following Daniels and Kirkpatrick (2006), I grouped conifers <2 m into a broad class of dwarf conifer species.
+Ten individual trees (0.506%) and 14 shrubs (0.174%) could not be identified ; these were given a unique identifier code for multivariate community analysis.
 Some tree and shrub species were grouped at the genus level due to the abundance of very similar cultivars in the landscaping trade, including Prunus L. sp. and Malus Mill. sp.

 I assigned tree and shrub genera to one of three provenance categories—native, non-native, or ambiguous (U.S. Geological Survey, 1999; USDA, 2016).
 The ambiguous category was used for genera including both native and non-native cultivated species that are difficult to distinguish, and/or frequently interbred and sold as crosses.
 For example, some Mahonia Nutt. sp. are native (M. aquifolium (Pursh) Nutt. and M. nervosa (Pursh) Nutt.), while others originate in Asia (Mahonia japonica (Thumb.)
 DC.) and many hybrids are bred and sold by nurseries (e.g. Mahonia x media “Charity” Brickell).

-In total, I observed 1978 individual trees and 8039 individual shrubs (Supplemental Table A).
+In total, I observed 1,978 individual trees and 8,039 individual shrubs (Supplemental Table A).
 The 20 office developments I sampled varied in tree and shrub abundance, density, and effective species richness (Table 3).

 Table 3 Observed tree and shrub communities on sampled sites.